whitneyburton/portfolios/20150814-david_stinnette-m1.markdown

 * On Sunday, July 19, I attended a Turing fly fishing trip with 3 other Turing students and staff.
 We didn't catch a damn thing all day and thought we lost Horace to the wild, but RMNP is beautiful, so it's cool.
 * One Monday, July 20, I helped multiple students with Chisel refactoring, told a few jokes.
 The former was actually appreciated.
 * On Tuesday, August 4, I organized and will oversee a Turing fantasy football league of 12 students & staff.
 I'm already brainstorming what to do with my first place winnings.
 * On Saturday, August 8, I led a scrabble prep class attended by 4 other Turing students.
-We made it rain double letter scores.
+I wasted several hours of their time and mine.
+I'm interested to hear why the Turing staff felt the need to mislead us.
+Why not just plainly say this assessment would not be related to Scrabble and show up prepared for anything?

 ## Review